wanggit/qcadoo-copy-maven-plugin/README.md

-# qcadoo-copy-maven-plugin
+# wg-maven-plugin
-copy from qcadoo
+base from qcadoo